It’s the 19th day of the month and that means we all should be in the 19th chapter of Proverbs.

 If you are following this study then you should be studying chapter 17 of Proverbs.

-Today I focused on verse 24 of this chapter and it stated, “Sensible people keep their eyes glued on wisdom, but a fool’s eyes wander to the ends of the earth.”
+Today I focused on verse 24 of this chapter, which states, “Sensible people keep their eyes glued on wisdom, but a fool’s eyes wander to the ends of the earth.”

 Theme: Sensible people, Foolish children